rfevang/handelsbanken-case/README.md

 This is a very simple demonstration application done for job interview.

-Spring Boot was chosen for serving HTTP requests, mainly because it's a popular framework hat seemed to support what I needed.
+Spring Boot was chosen for serving HTTP requests, mainly because it's a popular framework that seemed to support what I needed.
 By using it I could learn about the framework and thus kill two birds with one stone.

 Spring Boot is only used for serving requests.
-While the framework also provides support for providing database objects, I did not look into this other than note that there were features supported that at least on the surface looks like they would fit.
+While the framework also provides support for providing database objects, I did not look into this other than note that there were features that at least on the surface looks like they would fit.

 # Building and running